JustSteveKing/laravel-feature-flags/README.md

 ## Middleware

 There are some middleware classes that you can use:

+By default you can use:

+- `\JustSteveKing\Laravel\FeatureFlags\Http\Middleware\FeatureMiddleware::class`
+- `\JustSteveKing\Laravel\FeatureFlags\Http\Middleware\GroupMiddleware::class`

+There 2 middleware classes will either abort on failure, or redirect.
+The way these work can be managed in the config file for the package.
+It allows you to set a mode for the middleware (either `abort` or `redirect`) and also allows you to set a `redirect_route` or `status_code`.

+Then there is also:

+- `\JustSteveKing\Laravel\FeatureFlags\Http\Middleware\API\FeatureMiddleware::class`
+- `\JustSteveKing\Laravel\FeatureFlags\Http\Middleware\API\GroupMiddleware::class`

+These 2 middleware classes only have the one mode of `abort` but will ready from your config file for the package to know what status code to return, these classes are made specifically for APIs.

 ### To limit access to users with specific features